PT Bank Negara Indonesia (Persero) Tbk (PTBRY) To Go Ex-Dividend on March 25th

-PT Bank Negara Indonesia (Persero) Tbk (OTCMKTS:PTBRY – Get Rating) announced a dividend on Tuesday, March 22nd, investing.com reports.
-Investors of record on Monday, March 28th will be paid a dividend of 0.1796 per share on Friday, April 29th.
+PT Bank Negara Indonesia (Persero) Tbk (OTCMKTS:PTBRY – Get Rating) declared a dividend on Tuesday, March 22nd, investing.com reports.
+Shareholders of record on Monday, March 28th will be given a dividend of 0.1796 per share on Friday, April 29th.
 This represents a yield of 1.66%.
-The ex-dividend date is Friday, March 25th.
+The ex-dividend date of this dividend is Friday, March 25th.

 - Get a free copy of the StockNews.com research report on PT Bank Negara Indonesia (Persero) Tbk (PTBRY)